Tahsin000/LARAVEL-LUMEN-API/README.md

   }
   ```

-## 14. How to GET in data in lumen API
+## 14. How to GET data in lumen API

 - ### this is the controller get method code